The Art Of Looking Up When Life Slows Down

 Just like my friend, my days have also been uneventful, unexciting and honestly just plain boring.
 It’s been a waiting game of sorts that has forced me to slow down and look around a lot more than I’m used to.
 Days filled up with the same routine, things done at the same time, life lived in the same ways.

 As the control freak I admit to being, it has been really hard to not know exactly where life is going or what’s behind the path my vision can’t reach yet.
 The void, the unknown, and the silence are all the things you might have to deal with when life slows down and some things are out of your control and hands.

 In many ways, however, it’s been a silence that has allowed me to listen to my own loud thoughts and really examine my own state of mind.

 I’ve been questioning where I’m headed without the voices of many pointing fingers into different directions.
 I’ve been wondering what I really want right now, at the moment, in the present.
 As a self-proclaimed impatient person, I’ve been forced to practice the art of waiting and it has been quite insightful to see exactly who I become when I have no choice but to wait.

 It’s funny; when living at full speed you don’t realize a lot of things in life; you don’t notice the colours in the sky change, you don’t notice the bird sat by your window, you don’t reflect on the desires and chaos lingering in your mind.

 Counting aeroplanes was more than a childhood mindless game to me.
 I believe it was a form of sharpening my ability to see the fragment in the big picture.
 It was about seeing the little things, noticing them and analysing them.
 It forced me to be patient, to wait, to slow down and see the path on which the plane was headed.
 It was all about noticing what was right in front of me at the moment knowing that there will always be another one up in the sky soon after.

 Your restless romantic roamer

-Pictures taken in Burlington, Vermont
+Pictures were taken on my trip to Burlington, Vermont